davidsebastianart/hospitality-revenue-analytics/README.md

 The goal is to provide actionable insights for stakeholders to mitigate revenue loss and capitalize on high-demand periods.

 ## 🗂️ Data
-The dataset was obtained from Kaggle: [EDA Video Games Sales by siddharth0935](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand)
+The dataset was obtained from Kaggle: [Hotel booking demand](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand)

 This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.